 6. Keep it simple with white paint

 You can’t beat an all-white kitchen– bright and crisp, it acts as a blank canvas for the rest of the scheme, enabling you to add and swap out accent colours quickly with accessories.
-It also means the kitchen will be far easier to update and match to new utensils, appliances or dinnerware.
+Picking a simple kitchen colour scheme also means it will be far easier to update and match to new utensils, appliances or dinnerware.

 In this deVOL kitchen the cabinets have been painted in Damask and the walls and shelves have been kept the same shade of white too.
 The choice of wooden flooring however keep the kitchen from becoming too clinical, which we fully recommend doing if you are going for an all white everything kitchen paint idea.

 7. Make a kitchen island the focal point